Published August 06, 2020 | Updated February 06, 2022

 - Residents of a specific location

-Although they both provide financial services, banks and credit unions have different business models.
+Although they both provide financial services, banks and credit unions have different tax statuses, which means money is used differently.

 So, what do credit unions do with all that extra money?
 They put it right back into the organization and community.
 Those "savings" are what allow credit unions to support their communities and offer lower rates, higher dividends, and fewer fees.